dji-sdk/Mobile-SDK-Doc/source/android-tutorials/index.md

     Camera camera = FPVDemoApplication.getCameraInstance();
     if (camera != null){
         // Reset the callback
-            VideoFeeder.getInstance().getPrimaryVideoFeed().setCallback(null);
+            VideoFeeder.getInstance().getPrimaryVideoFeed().addVideoDataListener(null);
     }
 }
 ~~~

 In the `initPreviewer()` method, firstly, we check the product connection status and invoke the `setSurfaceTextureListener()` method of TextureView to set texture listener to MainActivity.
-Then check if `VideoFeeder` has video feeds and the video feed's size is larger than 0 and set the `mReceivedVideoDataCallBack` as its "callback".
+Then check if `VideoFeeder` has video feeds and the video feed's size is larger than 0 and set the `mReceivedVideoDataListener` as its "listener".
 So once the camera is connected and receive video data, it will show on the `mVideoSurface` TextureView.

-Moreover, we implement the `uninitPreviewer()` method to reset Camera's "VideoDataCallback" to null.
+Moreover, we implement the `uninitPreviewer()` method to reset Camera's "VideoDataListener" to null.

 Now, let's override the four SurfaceTextureListener interface methods as shown below: